Pedestrian Safety Improvements: 23rd Avenue S / S Walker Street

 The goal of these pedestrian safety improvements is to help make North Beacon Hill safer and more comfortable for multiple travel modes.
 The work includes:

 After a careful environmental review, the Seattle Department of Transportation (SDOT) has determined that the pedestrian projects in the 23rd Ave S/S Walker St area will not have a probable significant adverse impact on the environment.
 SDOT is required to consider the environmental consequences of proposed projects under the Washington State Environmental Policy Act (SEPA).
 SDOT issued a Determination of Non-Significance (DNS) on Tuesday, February 18, 2014.
 The SEPA checklist, linked below, includes a summary of the project’s impacts on water quality, air quality, plants, animals, hazardous materials, noise, land use, light, recreation, cultural resources, parking, and other disciplines.
-A 14-day public comment period began on February 18, 2014 and ends on March 4, 2014.
-A seven-day appeal period that ends on March 11, 2014 will follow.
+The public comment and appeal periods have closed.

 Please contact Maribel Cruz at 206-684-7963 or firstname.lastname@example.org with any questions or concerns.

-These improvements are currently in design, approximately 90 percent along.
-The project team expects to reach 100 percent design in spring 2014 and move to construction in summer 2014.
+These improvements reached 100 percent design in April 2014.
+The project team expects to move to construction as early as July 2014.
 Construction will be complete in late 2014 or early 2015.